Master of Science in Mechanical Engineering

 MEEG 5353 Computational Fluid Dynamics 3 Credits

-This course is an introduction to computational methods used for the solutions of advanced fluid dynamics problems.
-Emphasis is placed on concepts in finite difference methods as applied to various ordinary and partial differential model.
-Equations in fluid mechanics, fundamentals of spatial discretization, numerical integration, and numerical linear algebra.
-A focus on the engineering and scientific computing environment.
-Other topics may include waves, advanced numerical methods (like spectral, finite element, finite volume), non-uniform grids, turbulence modeling, and methods complex boundary conditions.
-Students select a related research topic, identify a technical paper to review, and give a class presentation.
+This course is an introduction to computational methods used for the solution of advanced fluid dynamics problems, using commercially available ANSYS-FLUENT software.
+Emphasis is placed on concepts in finite difference methods as applied to various ordinary and partial differential model equations in fluid mechanics, fundamentals of spatial discretization, numerical integration, and numerical linear algebra.
+There is a focus on the engineering and scientific computing environment.
+Topics may include waves, advanced numerical methods (like spectral, finite element, finite volume), non-uniform grids, turbulence modeling, and methods complex boundary conditions.
+Students will learn how to build and implement a working computational fluid dynamics code.
+Students will also work on a final computational project and will present findings to the class.
 Undergraduate equivalent: MEEG 4353.
 Previously ME 0428.

 MEEG 5354 Heat and Mass Transfer 3 Credits